-I know first-hand how much our schools need more funding.
-The recent increases in education funding from our Democratic legislature and Governor are great, but there is still a long way to go after decades of falling behind.
+As the President of the School Board, I know first-hand how desperately our schools need more funding.
+The recent increases in education funding from our legislature and Governor are much appreciated, but there is still a long way to go, after decades of falling behind.
 This work should begin with finding ways to reduce class sizes and increase teacher pay.

 I want to find every way possible to make our teachers’ and students’ lives easier and more focused on learning.
 This means streamlining the amount of paperwork for teachers, and looking for every opportunity we can to have children spend more time learning, and less time testing.

 I will also evaluate every school-focused policy from a different lens than most.
 Given my experience as school board president, I know how policies made at the state level play out at the school-based level, and can help guide well-intentioned decisions away from unintended negative consequences.

 Cost of Living

 We are all witnessing costs increase more, out-pacing increases in wages.
 This has an impact on all Nevadans, in one way or another.
 I will work with any and all state and local agencies to help lower the cost of gas, groceries, utilities, rent, etc. It’s really tough out there right now.
 We need an all-hands-on-deck approach to help working families make ends meet.

 Freedom to Choose

 I am committed to protecting a woman’s right to choose.
 In an ideal world, no woman would ever find herself in a position to have to make such a difficult choice.
 Unfortunately, we don’t live in that world.
 As such, I support a woman’s freedom to make a very personal decision between her family, her doctor and her faith.